OSVTAC/project-recommendations-site/README.md

 committing, as well as previewing these files in a browser to check that things are working before pushing.
 You must be familiar with Git, [Markdown][markdown], and using the command-line.

+TODO: also describe the recommended workflow.

+## Build and rendering process overview

+The [OSVTAC website][osvtac-site] displays OSVTAC's recommendations by including the repository you are currently viewing as a [submodule][git-submodules] of the repository for the OSVTAC website:
+<https://github.com/OSVTAC/OSVTAC.github.io>.
+The repository you are viewing
+contains the Markdown files for displaying the recommendations.
+These Markdown files are auto-generated (aka "built") from the Markdown files in the project-recommendations repository, which are the "source" files.

+The repository you are viewing also contains a script for building the Markdown files from the source Markdown files, which is described below.
+In addition, for convenience, this repository also contains the project-recommendations repository as a submodule, at the path `_source`.

+When making non-trivial changes to the project recommendations, it is recommended that you clone the current repository and work on your changes to the document text in the submodule.
+This lets you preview the changes locally while working.

+To preview your changes to the recommendations locally, you can view the project-recommendations-site repository in your browser using [Jekyll][jekyll-github].
+Make your changes to the project-recommendations submodule, and then run the build script to update the html files served locally by Jekyll.
+The sections below contain more detailed instructions on how to do this.

 ## Fork the repository